What is a Static Site Generator and how to select one?

 - Vanilla JS: 11ty(eleventy).

 - Golang: Hugo

 - Ruby: Jekyll, Slate, Midleman, and many more.

 - Svelte: Sapper.js

-Who are going to manage it?
+Who is going to manage it?
 Are they from a non-technical background?

-Who are going to manage the site and its content?
-It is not ideal to manage the content as raw because, the users who will be doing it, they may not be tech savvy.
+Who is going to manage the site and its content?
+It is not ideal to manage the content as raw because, the users who will be doing it, they may not be tech-savvy.
 In this situation, a headless content management system(CMS) will be helpful.
 Your choice of CMS may be influenced by your choice of static site generator.